topliceanu/learn/ruby/pusher/README.markdown

 - [ ] _refactor_ introduce the concept of a channel as a container class.
 - [ ] make the processes more resilient by handling errors
 - [ ] add logging to the processes
+- [ ] introduce presence channels (Check: how are they implemented into Pusher)